AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 ### Validate {#validate}

 The **Validate** rule type validates the value in a field using an expression.
-For example, you can write an expression to check that the text box for specifying name doesn't contain special characters or numbers.
+For example, you can write an expression to check that the text box for specifying name does not contain special characters or numbers.

 A typical Validate rule is structured as follows: